- About Us

 622 Route 29

-Our hospital is open for appointments, however, we are doing curbside service.
 We continue to do everything we can to ensure the safety of our staff, clients, and patients during these unprecedented times.
-We ask that clients call when they arrive and an employee will bring your pet into the hospital.
-You will receive a call from one of our doctors regarding your pet's visit.
+We ask that clients call when they arrive and an employee will come out and escort you into the building.
+We are currently only allowing one person in the building with their pet.

 Thank you to all of our amazing clients who continue to trust us with their pet's care during these trying and difficult times.